spamegg1/reviews/README.md

 https://www.coursera.org/learn/programming-languages-part-b
 https://www.coursera.org/learn/programming-languages-part-c

+*Spam's recommendation:* Drop what you are doing and take these now!

 ### <a name="lpn"></a> Learn Prolog Now!
 https://lpn.swi-prolog.org/lpnpage.php?pageid=top
 This is a text-only course, like a textbook.
 There is a book version of it too I believe.
 No videos.